stevenshave/PuLSE/README.md

 #### Windows

-Microsoft Visual Studio 15 project and solution files are included in the PuLSE distribtution.
+Microsoft Visual Studio 15 project and solution files are included in the PuLSE distribution.
 Alternatively, a C++14 capable compiler such as ICC or MinG can be used to compile the source code using the manual Linux compilation instructions below.

 #### Linux